valyakin/new-obyteorg/docroot/user/pages/03.platform/12.autonomous-agents/_article/article.md

         <div class="cat">Developers</div>
         <div class="title">Build your AAs</div>
         <p>
-            AAs are written in Oscript — a new programming language designed for this purpose.
+            AAs are written in <b>Oscript</b> — a new programming language designed for this purpose.
             Oscript avoids some unsafe programming patterns common in earlier languages such as Solidity.
             It is easier to see what an AA is going to do, it is harder to make mistakes that would cost millions.
             Programming in Oscript is safer.
 Oscript syntax is easy to learn and will look familiar to those